lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

     \end{bmatrix}.
 ```

-This completes the derivation of the matrices for the right-handed DirectX projected view space coordinates.
+This completes the derivation of the matrices for the right-handed DirectX view coordinates.

 ### Left-Handed View Space

-The left-handed projected view space coordinate system for OpenGL is the frame
+The left-handed view coordinate system for OpenGL is the frame
 {math}`(\mathbf{0}, (\mathbf{\hat{x}}, \mathbf{\hat{y}}, \mathbf{\hat{z}}))` in {math}`\mathbb{RP}^{3}`,
 where {math}`\mathbf{\hat{x}} = [1, 0, 0]^{T}`, {math}`\mathbf{\hat{y}} = [0, 1, 0]^{T}`,
 {math}`\mathbf{\hat{z}} = [0, 0, 1]^{T}` where {math}`\mathbf{\hat{z}}` points into the view volume away from